erl-ang/tcp-over-udp/README.md

 The file is divided in (file size in bytes)/(MSS in bytes) number of segments, with each segment being of size $MSS$.
 Data transmission and reception is implemented in `SimplexTCPClient.send_file_gbn` and `SimplexTCPServer.receive_file_gbn`

-The client will read MSS data from the file to break it into packets and send out (windowsize // MSS) packets.
+The client will read $MSS$ data from the file to break it into packets and send out (windowsize // MSS) packets.
 We keep track of the window’s packets and how many retries the packet has taken with a list of tuples to take valid $SampleRTT$ measurements.

 ```
 # window format: